apify/actor-scraper/web-scraper/README.md

 e.g. using the `window` or `document` global variables.

 The return value of the page function is an object (or an array of objects) representing the data extracted from the web page.
-The object must be stringify-able to JSON, i.e. it can only properties with basic types and no circular references.
+The return value must be stringify-able to JSON, i.e. it can only contain basic types and no circular references.
 If you don't want to extract any data from the page and skip it in the clean results, simply return `null` or `undefined`.

 The page function supports the JavaScript ES6 syntax and is asynchronous, which means you can use the <code>await</code>